TheGalfins/GNSS_Compare/docs/android_gnssMeasurements.rst

 *GpsConstellation*

 The variable names used in the description of the algorithms are the same as the ones in the GNSS Compare's code.
+Moreover, the definition of each used variable (e.g., ReceivedSvTimeNanos) can be found on the `Android Developer`_ webpage.
+We will keep things straight forward in this section.

 Galileo
 =======